al3xandr3/al3xandr3.github.io/_posts/2015-11-01-data-in-a-business.md

 - Choosing and defining the metrics that allow to measure the business (the KPIs).
 - Create / Define the frameworks and standards, for:
-   - Measuring (telemetry guidelines)
+   - Measuring (telemetry guidelines): What are the events we need capture? and how ?
+How to document it ?
-   - Collecting and processing data
+   - Collecting and processing data: What aggregations need to be done?
+How to document it ?
    - Testing hypotheses (AB testing)
-   - Re-usable Analyzing data techniques (Churn, Survival, ARPU, Stickiness)
+   - Re-usable data techniques and methods (Churn, Survival, ARPU, Stickiness)
 - Reporting Infrastructure.